KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

 Then it's hosted in my personal VPS along with other simple programs.

-Like this I have written multiple programs for close-friends, or family members, they solve issues like saving them time or myself(doing these things for them), for things that are manually tedious, and a simple program would do the job, the "UI" for these kinds of programs that I do for them, are just a telegram bot, an email sent, sometimes they are a one-time program/script and maybe I might have to build a website when needed.
+Like this, I have written multiple programs for close friends, or family members, they solve issues like saving them time or myself(doing these things for them), for things that are manually tedious, and a simple program would do the job, the "UI" for these kinds of programs that I do
+For them, it's just a telegram bot, an email sent, sometimes they are a one-time program/script, and maybe I might have to build a website when needed.